 The rustic, wooden cabins at Long Point and Great Island offer beachfront views of the pristine, undeveloped barrier islands of Cape Lookout National Seashore.
 The cabin camps can only be reached by boat, adding an element of both privacy and adventure.
-The park's sandy beaches are also prime locations for fishing, shelling, swimming, birding, and simply relaxing.
+The park's sandy beaches are prime locations for fishing, shelling, swimming, birding, and simply relaxing.

+Cabin reservations begin for the 2024 season: January 4, 2024 at 10:00 am online at Recreation.gov .
 Reservations for cabins at Cape Lookout National Seashore can be made one of two ways:

-Office Hours: 7:30 AM to 5:00 PM, 7 days per week during the open season
+Great Island Cabin Office Hours 8:00 AM to 3:00 PM, 7 days per week during the open season

 Vehicles on the Islands

 All vehicles on the islands must obtain the ORV Beach Driving Permit.
 Visitors renting a cabin will have an unpaved parking area near their cabin with space for two vehicles.
 Additional parking is available with a permit (ask at the cabin office) in the cabin area's unpaved long-term parking lot.

 There are no roads in the national seashore: all driving is done on loose sand.
 Four-wheel drive is highly recommended.
 Information on the ORV Beach Driving Permit and driving on the islands can be found on the Beach Driving page.

 Primitive beach camping is also available.
 For more information, please visit the Beach Camping page.